-For residents of the northern latitudes, the middle zone, and even more so the inhabitants of megacities, the desert is a variant of the exotic, attractive and mysterious.
+For residents of the northern latitudes, the middle zone, and even more so the inhabitants of megacities, the desert is a variant of the exotic, attractive, and mysterious.
 Many perfume companies have tried, with greater or lesser success, to create an olfactory equivalent of the image described above, to share the feeling of desert scents, or to recreate with perfume the emotions of a traveler crossing a barren plain.
-The most successful perfumes of the direction are described in this article.
+The most successful aromas of the direction are described in this article.

-6 Perfumes with Desert Notes For Desert Lovers
+5 Perfumes with Desert Notes For Desert Lovers

-Vetiver by Etro Eau De Parfum
+5) Etro Vetiver by Eau De Parfum

-Annick Goutal Sables Eau de Parfum
+4) Annick Goutal Sables Eau de Parfum

-The fragrance for men opens with a dry and bitter immortelle, slightly spiced with a cinnamon soft sweetness.
+The fragrance for men opens with a dry and bitter immortelle, slightly spiced with a cinnamon-soft sweetness.
 Heart notes – spicy-pepper dust, gradually softened by notes of tea.
 Towards the base, the fragrance opens with obstinately persistent sandalwood and hot amber.

-A masterpiece perfume, which, according to users, “become the center of the desert”, Annick Goutal came up in 1985, and its name Sables (“Sands”) only enhances the feeling of perception of the composition.
+A masterpiece perfume, which, according to users, “become the center of the desert,” Annick Goutal came up in 1985, and its name, Sables (“Sands”), only enhances the feeling of perception of the composition.

 See More: Best Perfumes for Teenage Guys

-Mojave Ghost by Byredo Eau De Parfum
+3) Byredo Mojave Ghost Eau De Parfum

 In 2014, Byredo, a niche brand from Sweden, offered its interpretation of the fragrance of the desert in the unisex perfume Mojave Ghost.
-The watercolor-transparent composition evokes the feeling of a close oasis – exotic notes of sapodilla, chic magnolia flowers and a little “animal” from ambrette make you look for signs of a source of moisture surrounded by flowering trees among the sandy landscape.
+The watercolor-transparent composition evokes the feeling of a close oasis – exotic notes of sapodilla, chic magnolia flowers, and a little “animal” from ambrette make you look for signs of a source of moisture surrounded by flowering trees among the sandy landscape.

 Tauer Perfumes, a niche perfume brand from Switzerland, released a fragrance in 2005 dedicated to the Moroccan desert.
-In the blue bottle of L’Air du Desert Marocain, the aroma of sand, fine as dust, turn the air orange in a storm and clogs into the folds of clothes, is magically realistic.
+In the blue bottle of L’Air du Desert Marocain, the aroma of sand, fine as dust, turns the air orange in a storm and clogs into the folds of clothes, is magically realistic.

 A warm, rough perfume in which harmony is ensured by an impeccable dosage of woody notes, sandalwood, amber, aldehydes, benzoin, flowers, and citrus fruits – this is the mood of a walk in the desert, overheated stones and grass dried to fibers, or rather, along the edge between the desert and the sea, which adds the smell of salt and shells to the air.
-Models Angelika Wahlgren, Ria Düren and Kristina Semyonovskaya were the face of the fragrance.
+Models Angelika Wahlgren, Ria Düren, and Kristina Semyonovskaya were the face of the fragrance.